The Evolution of Snickers Packaging

 That’s why the branding feels historic across generations.
 Grandparents recognize it.
 Parents recognize it.
 Kids recognize it.

 Snickers managed to create something timeless: a wrapper so recognizable that people don’t even need to read the logo anymore.
 The colors, shapes, and overall design already tell the story instantly.
+In fact the logo can say something completely out of the ordinary, and it will still be recognizable as proven in a previous campaign run.